mpbdata/CourseProjectGettingCleaningData/CodeBook.md

 Information regarding the measurements was provided by features_info.txt, while features.txt provided a list of all features.
 The file activity_labels.txt explained which numbers in the y files corresponded to which activity.

 #TIDY DATA FORMAT
-To create the tidy data set the raw data was combined into a single data frame in R. Functions from the dplyr and tidyr packages were then used to organize the data by subject and activity, select the variables corresponding to measurements of the mean and standard deviation of a variable, and then calculate the average of those values.
+To create the tidy data set the raw data was combined into a single data frame in R. Functions from the dplyr and tidyr packages were then used to organize the data by subject and activity, select the variables corresponding to the means and standard deviations of a measurement, and then calculate the average of those values.
 This creates a tidy data set that can be used for further analysis.

 The data set has one observation per row, one variable per column, and is organized by one observational unit, the combination of subject and activity.
 Each variable past the first two columns is the average of a series of measurements recorded in the raw data for each subject performing a specific activity.
 Descriptions of the variables in the tidy data set are provided below.